leeju-umich/Cho_Xi_Seqscope/README.md

 ## Overview

 Seq-Scope is a spatial barcoding technology with a resolution almost comparable to an optical microscope.
 Seq-Scope is based on a solid-phase amplification of randomly barcoded single-molecule oligonucleotides using an Illumina sequencing-by-synthesis platform.
 The resulting clusters annotated with spatial coordinates are processed to expose RNA-capture moiety.
-These RNA-capturing barcoded clusters define the pixels of Seq-Scope that are approximately 0.5-1 μm apart from each other.
-For more information, please refer to the link''.
+These RNA-capturing barcoded clusters define the pixels of Seq-Scope that are approximately 0.7-1 μm apart from each other.
+For more information, please refer to the link (put paper link here???).

-This github page includes the pipepline and codes for processing the data, including tissue boundary detection, alignment, and downstream analysis(gridding, collapsing, clustering analysis, etc.).
+This Github page includes the pipepline and codes for processing the data, including tissue boundary detection, alignment, and downstream analysis(gridding, collapsing, clustering analysis, etc.).

 ## Getting Started